 According to research, men who work up a sweat at least four times a week are half as likely to develop high blood pressure (a precursor to heart disease) than those who don’t frequent the gym and/or take part in exercise regularly.
 The study, which was conducted by the University of Eastern Finland, researched 1,620 middle-aged men with early signs of the condition.

 The risk of high blood pressure decreased in 46% of the men who worked up a sweat four or more times a week, while a 24% risk decrease was noted for the men that only exerted themselves two times a week.
-Researchers found that another benefit of sweat is due to how your body temp spikes while sweating, which strengthens your blood vessels and can help lower your risk for health problems.
+Researchers found that your body temp spikes while sweating, which strengthens your blood vessels and can help lower your risk for health problems.